 My fellow judges were mostly librarians and they needed something fresh to get excited about.
-I can relate; I think an award like The Cybils is helpful to highlight new authors rather than award a long running and popular series like Elephant and Piggie.
-In fact, the popularity of Elephant and Piggie spawned many knock offs which starts to become tiresome as well.
-And, my final gripe is that there is only so much rhyming you can pull off with fox/box, yet there were more books that you’d expect with this rhyming scheme.
+I can relate; I think an award like The Cybils is helpful to highlight new authors rather than award a long-running and popular series like Elephant and Piggie.
+In fact, the popularity of Elephant and Piggie spawned many knock-offs which starts to become tiresome as well.
+And, my final gripe is that there is only so much rhyming you can pull off with fox/box, yet there were more books than you’d expect with this rhyming scheme.

 The upshot is that new Easy Readers seem to be a pretty closed off group: books are either popular series that seem to spawn endless books, imitators of these popular series, or rhyming sequences involving “fox” and “box.”
 While most of the selections below fit into those three categories, they are the best of the pile and there are also a few that refreshingly don’t.

 How about you?
 Are there any Easy Readers that you don’t mind reading over and over again?
 Please share!
 Thank you!

 See the Cat: Three Stories About a Dog by David LaRochelle, illustrated by Mike Wohnoutka

 It’s not easy to write an easy reader given the limitations of using only simple words.
 See the Cat combines creativity with silly humor in this engaging book with three short stories. [easy reader, ages 6 and up]

 Ling & Ting: Twice as Silly by Grace Lin

 “This book uses simple words, repetition, and picture clues to help beginning readers.
 But it is not boring.
 The silliness and fun little twists at the end will leave readers smiling, over and above the sense of accomplishment they will gain from reading these on their own.” from Cybils